MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 ## Key design strategies

-Capacity planning is a predictive exercise.
-It's the process of making informed decisions based on load predictions and workload behavior.
-The objective is to ensure efficient workload performance, not just when demand grows or shrinks, but by recognizing the nuances of continuous load versus peak load events.
+Capacity planning is a forward-looking process that involves making decisions based on anticipated workload demands and patterns.
+Its goal is to optimize workload performance across both continuous and peak load scenarios.
+By understanding changes in usage, such as seasonal shifts or product releases, you can allocate resources strategically, preventing system strain during high demand periods.
+This proactive strategy reduces disruptions and bolsters performance efficiency.
+By analyzing past usage trends and growth data, you can forecast short and long-term needs.
+You can pinpoint potential bottlenecks and scaling issues, ensuring consistent and efficient workload performance.

 ### Gather workload data